-In order to guarantee a transparent performance assessment of the financing instrument and in order to steer the IKI, BMU-independent evaluations of IKI projects are carried out as part of monitoring and reporting.
-The aim of the evaluations are, on the one hand, to provide accountability to the German Bundestag and, on the other hand, to support and improve an effective, operational and strategic programme management and to highlight the working mechanisms of the IKI including the operational success drivers.
-The evaluation process consists of two evaluation cycles.
+In order to guarantee a transparent performance assessment of the financing instrument and in order to steer the IKI, BMU-independent evaluations of IKI projects were carried out as part of monitoring and reporting.
+The aim of the evaluations was, on the one hand, to provide accountability to the German Bundestag and, on the other hand, to support and improve an effective, operational and strategic programme management and to highlight the working mechanisms of the IKI including the operational success drivers.
+The evaluation process consisted of two evaluation cycles.
 An initial evaluation of 115 IKI projects was conducted from January 2011 to December 2012 to assess the results and impacts of these projects.
-A second evaluation phase is currently taking place, scheduled to be completed in 2021.
-In this phase, several contractors are evaluating a number of additional projects, completed until the end of 2019, in order to systematically investigate far-reaching effects.
+A second evaluation phase took place from April 2019 until the end of July 2021.
+In this phase, several contractors were evaluating a number of additional projects, completed until the end of 2019, in order to systematically investigate far-reaching effects.

-adelphi is one of the contractors for the second evaluation phase, conducting around 50 of the 175 evaluations assigned to our consortium.
-Furthermore, adelphi and Arepo Consult form the project steering consortium.
-The entire evaluation is carried out in cooperation with GOPA Worldwide Consultants, Arepo Consult, Center for Evaluation (CEval) and FAKT Consult for Management, Training and Technologies.
-The individual projects are systematically evaluated based on the OECD-DAC criteria as well as other programme-specific criteria.
-An evaluation is carried out either through a desk evaluation using documents and interviews or an on-site evaluation.
-Lessons learned from the evaluation project may contribute to better programme planning and management of the BMU and the IKI Secretariat (ZUG) in the future.
+adelphi was one of the contractors for the second evaluation phase, conducting around 50 of the 175 evaluations assigned to our consortium.
+Furthermore, adelphi and Arepo Consult formed the project steering consortium.
+The entire evaluation was carried out in cooperation with GOPA Worldwide Consultants, Arepo Consult, Center for Evaluation (CEval) and FAKT Consult for Management, Training and Technologies.
+The individual projects were systematically evaluated based on the OECD-DAC criteria as well as other programme-specific criteria.
+An evaluation was carried out either through a desk evaluation using documents and interviews or an on-site evaluation.
+Lessons learned from the evaluation project contribute to better programme planning and management of the BMU and the IKI Secretariat (ZUG).